isaachilly/isaachilly/README.md

 # 👋 Profile page
-This is my Github account and is where I display some of my projects.
-Please browse around anf feel free to contact me regarding any questions or comments you may have.
+Please browse around and feel free to contact me regarding any questions or comments you may have.

 ## 🚀 About Me
 I'm a full-time computer science student.
 I like Formula One, golf and working out.
 I am interested in partnering with any small technology based buisnesses to help fellow software enginners progress.